emmercm/www/src/blog/quickly-pin-python-package-versions.md

 Pinning package versions is important for reproducible builds and saving future you from headaches.

 A few times recently I've come across old `requirements.txt` files that don't specify required package versions.
 Not even version ranges (and it definitely wasn't _me_ who wrote these files...).
-Or potentially worse, some specify versions for some packages and not for others, and I find out that incompatible transitive dependencies have broken my program.
+Or potentially worse, some specific versions for some packages and not for others, and I find out that incompatible transitive dependencies have broken my program.

 **If you want your program to work the same way, _every_ time, without issue, then you need to pin your packages to an exact version.**